Shuhua-Group/CAMer/inst/doc/intro.md

 ## Draw Conclusions on Best Model(s)

 The function `conclude.model()` can draw conclusions on which models are the significantly best ones and find their estimated time intervals/points.
-It takes a "CAM" class object or its summary table as input:
+It takes a "CAM" class object or its summary table as input.
+For example, let's find out the best model(s) from the previous CAM analysis:

 ```r